 Prospective vocational education and training (VET) students should view themselves as consumers of training services.
 Like any other significant purchase, individuals should do their research.

 The training consumer tips below are intended for people looking to undertake accredited training leading to a nationally recognised qualification such as a Certificate III or Diploma.
 It is not intended for people looking at non-accredited training options such as short, software, or adult community education courses.

 1. Check that the course you want to do meets your needs

 Do your research to ensure the course you want to do is a pathway into the career you want to take and provides you with the skills and knowledge you are looking to attain.

-Researching the course on the My Skills website will provide you with an overview of what the qualification aims to deliver, the occupations and jobs it can lead to, as well as the units of competency (or subjects) that you will have to complete as part of the course.
+Researching the course on My Skills will provide you with an overview of what the qualification aims to deliver, the occupations and jobs it can lead to, as well as the units of competency (or subjects) that you will have to complete as part of the course.

-If you are uncertain about the career you want to pursue you can visit the Job Outlook website which provides broad information on career and training pathways.
+If you are uncertain about the career you want to pursue you can visit Job Outlook which provides broad information on career and training pathways.